Did you know that simple old water can actually help you lose weight?! That’s right: drinking enough water can help you reach your weight loss goals.

 - Keep Water Handy At All Times

-As I said before, I have a 25 ounce sports bottle that I try to keep full of filtered water all day.
-If it’s right there you are more likely to drink it than if you have to go get it.
+My water bottle holds 25 oz, and I try to keep it full of water at all times.
+If it’s right there next to you, you’re are more likely to drink it than if you have to go get it from the kitchen or your car.

 - Set Little Reminders